berndporr/pyusbdux/README.rst

       # load the module
       import pyusbdux as dux

+      # open comedi
+      dux.open()

-      # Start data acquisition in the background
+      # Start data acquisition in the background: one channel, fs=250Hz
       dux.start(1,250)

       # Now we just read data at our convenience in a loop or timer or thread